artprojectgroup/woocommerce-apg-free-postcodestatecountry-shipping/readme.txt

 = Features =
 * You can require a minimum and/or a valid free shipping coupon.
 * You can exclude shipping classes.
+* You can exclude user roles.
+* You can show a custom icon image.
+* You can show the estimated delivery time.
 * You can hide the rest of shipping if free shipping is available.

 = Translations =